GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 ## Find out more

-### Explainers
+### Privacy Sandbox proposal explainers

 The Privacy Sandbox authors need your support.
-The [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback—in particular to suggest missing use cases and more-private ways to accomplish their goals.
+The proposal [explainers](https://blog.chromium.org/2019/08/potential-uses-for-privacy-sandbox.html) need feedback—in particular to suggest missing use cases and more-private ways to accomplish their goals.

 +   [Privacy Model for the Web](https://github.com/michaelkleber/privacy-model)
 +   [Privacy Budget](https://github.com/bslassey/privacy-budget)